Library Instruction Services

 - Library instruction that offers sequenced learning objectives and outcomes is the most effective method for lasting improvement in student research skills.
 We encourage you to contact your liaison librarian to discuss strategies for incorporating information literacy instruction in your courses.
 In the classroom, this can mean help designing library assignments, or grading library assignments written by your librarian.
 In the D2L environment, we can custom-design library modules for your course, or offer an active librarian presence in D2L discussion groups.
 Your liaison librarian will work with you to find the level of engagement that works best for your course.

 Librarians can also help you with your own teaching and research.
 The following list is just a sample of the types of assistance we routinely provide.
 Please contact the appropriate liaison librarian for your subject area and campus to learn more.

 - We can help you build research skills development into course assignments and thus help you avoid some common assignment pitfalls that cause problems for students.
 You can also review our Creating Effective Library Assignments guide.

 - Despite our collective efforts in helping students become good researchers, incidents of plagiarism do occur.
 UNB Libraries can educate your students about proper attribution and the broader principles of academic integrity.
 To learn more, contact your liaison librarian and see our Guide to Citation and Plagiarism.

 - Research Consultations

-- We can update you on the key article and research databases, current awareness services, or any other research tools which are important in your research area.
-In addition to booking an appointment with a librarian, basic individual help from both librarians and library assistants is available at each of the libraries' Research Help desks.
+- We can update you on the key article and research databases, current awareness services, or any other research tools that are important in your research area.
+In addition to booking an appointment with a librarian, basic individual help from both librarians and library assistants is available at each of the libraries' Help Desks.

 - Departmental or Group Presentations